Painting the Imprimatura

-Having a charcoal drawing underneath helps to get the design and basic values down.
+Having a charcoal drawing on the canvas helps to get the design and basic values down.
 Then the artist can go over the lines of the drawing with ink.
 You can also ‘seal’ the drawing with a transparent wash of sienna or umber.
 This also serves to tone the canvas.

 In some areas, I didn’t spray properly, so the charcoal lifted off.

 But that’s no big deal.

 You just need to go a little carefully and I like the dark carbon mix that you get from the charcoal mixing with the burnt umber.

 Sometimes I forego the charcoal stage and just draw directly on the canvas with my lean oil paint if I’m feeling confident.

 How do you apply the fat over lean rule for the underpainting?